billoxbury/blitscan/process/README.md

 The function of this service is to take blocks of text and to perform various analytics, updating the main database table with the results.

-The following Python scripts are run in sequence:
+The end-to-end processing service is called by the script _../run\_proc.sh_.
+This runs the following Python scripts in sequence:

     ./fix_dates.py                  # check all dates are normalised to yyyy-mm-dd ./detect_language.py            # detect language where not already found from metadata